DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Brando: Tightening the Variational Lower Bound on Mutual Information by Constructing Hypothetical Options.

 Formulas~\eqref{ell_up} and~\eqref{ell_down} indicate that hypothetical options should demonstrate constructiveness for any given context matrix, meaning that such options should be customized according to the provided context matrix.
 This implies that naively training a set of shared hypothetical options across all context matrices is suboptimal.
 Given this, we require a mapping with the following form:

-Evidently, the mapping $\mathcal{F}(\cdot)$ is required to derive a variable number ($\beta-17$) and diverse hypothetical options for the context matrix $\{x_i|i\in [1,8]\}$.
-This indicates that conventional deep neural networks struggle to undertake the task of the mapping $\mathcal{F}(\cdot)$.
+Clearly, the mapping \(\mathcal{F}(\cdot)\) needs to yield structurally diverse and numerically flexible (\(\beta-17\)) hypothetical options conditioned on the context matrix \(\{x_i | i \in [1,8]\}\), implying an inherent many-to-many property.
+This indicates that conventional deep neural networks struggle to fulfill the role of mapping $\mathcal{F}(\cdot)$.
 Firstly, constructing a network with variable and dynamic output specifications is highly challenging.
-Additionally, from the perspective of neural network optimization, achieving a many-to-many mapping is infeasible.
-Given these challenges, we need to explore an alternative approach.
-Therefore, this paper proposes a many-to-one mapping approach:
+Moreover, from the perspective of neural network optimization, achieving many-to-many mappings in a naive end-to-end fashion is infeasible.
+Given these challenges, we propose a many-to-one mapping as a substitute: